rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

     Podman is tool for managing containers, specifically OCI (Open Containers Initiative) Containers.
 It's designed to be pretty much Docker-compatible, in that most if not all of the same commands will work for both tools.
 If "Docker" means nothing to you—or even if you're just curious—you can read more about Podman and how it works on [Podman's own website](https://podman.io).

+    `buildah` is a tool that builds Podman Podman container images based on "DockerFiles".

     This guide was designed as an exercise to help people get familair with running Podman containers in general, and on Rocky Linux specifically.

 ## Prerequisites and Assumptions

 Here's everything you'll need, or need to know, in order to make this guide work:

-* Familiarity with the command line, bash scriptsm, and editing Linux configuration files.
+* Familiarity with the command line, bash scripts, and editing Linux configuration files.
 * SSH access if working on a remote machine.
 * A command-line based text editor if your choice.
 We'll be using `vi` for this guide.
 * An internet-connected Rocky Linux machine (again, a Raspberry Pi will work nicely).